CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

     export ZSTD_DIR=/opt/android-zstd
     export LO_BUILDDIR=/opt/libreoffice

-...remember to change your ABI to the ABI you're building the app for, POCO\_DIR and ZSTD\_DIR to the output directories of the build scripts, and LO_BUILDDIR to the directory you cloned and built LibreOffice core in.
+...remember to change your ABI to the ABI you're building the app for, POCO\_DIR and ZSTD\_DIR to the output directories of the build scripts, and LO_BUILDDIR to the directory you cloned and built Collabora Office core in.

 Now we can use that to configure our Collabora Online build